OliverJW/MusicBeeSyncToService/readme.md

 In MusicBee, Preferences -> Plugins, enable and click "Configure".

-Enter your login details in the box, select to Remember Login and click "Login".
-The text below the email box will indicate if you've been successful.

 The plugin attempts to fetch your Google Music library and playlists after logging in.
 If you have a big library, this might take a while.
 Once fetched, Google Music playlists will be shown in the right hand box.